Sewing Machine Easy Maintenance Sewing Machine Lessons

-Sewing Machine Care
+Sewing Machine Easy Maintenance

 However, I once had a lady bring me her machine to look at and see if I could tell why it was sewing so slowly and not acting right.
 I asked when it had last been in for service and how frequently she cleaned it.
 Service was at least 25 years prior, and she didn’t know you were supposed to do anything to a machine but sew on it.
 Oh, my!
 I knew this would be interesting!